zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosjobs/README.md

     /**
      * Example on how to call JobMonitor isJobRunning method.
-     * The isJobRunning method accepts a MonitorJobWaitForParams object.
+     * The isJobRunning method accepts a JobMonitorInputData object.
      *
      * @author Frank Giordano
      */